benwhalley/mindframe/docs/syntax.md

-# mindframe prompting
+# Mindframe prompting syntax

 ## TLDR

 Prompts are written in plain text/markdown, with some additional tags for dynamic content, like conversation history or extracted data.

 An example prompt for a step: